bobby1/terraform-gke-cluster/README.md

         base64 /path/to/file > output.txt

-    * In the terraform configuration, use base64decode(file(var.credentials_file)) function to decode the file for use in Terraform.
+    * In the Terraform configuration, use base64decode(file(var.credentials_file)) function to decode the file for use in Terraform.

 * To create the example environment using Terraform, in the SDLC directory for the environment to deploy, for example, dev